Cat's Claw Herbs

 May Support Hormone Balance

 While the evidence is scarce, one very small animal study suggests cat’s claw could help with hormone balance by supporting healthy estrogen levels.
-The study indicated that cat’s claw could inhibit estrogen receptors, which in theory could help women struggling with estrogen dominance.
+The study19 indicated that cat’s claw could inhibit estrogen receptors, which in theory could help women struggling with estrogen dominance.
 However, this was an old study, and it has not been replicated.

-Another study that followed rats with endometriosis found that the animals had less inflammation when given cat’s claw and even noted a possible contraceptive effect.
+Another study20 that followed rats with endometriosis found that the animals had less inflammation when given cat’s claw and even noted a possible contraceptive effect.
 While interesting, there’s definitely not enough research to suggest this as a tool to avoid pregnancy.

 If you suspect your hormones aren’t what they could be, you can start balancing your hormones naturally today with my free hormone starter kit.
 It includes a seven-day meal plan, recipe guide, and much more info to nourish your body and get things back on track.